 Threshold (ecological) a point at which a small change in environmental conditions causes a shift in an ecosystem property to a different ecological state.
-Once crossed, an ecosystem may not easily return to its previous state.
+Once a threshold is crossed, an ecosystem may not easily return to its previous state.
+Examples may include loss of diffing or burrowing fauna or increases in soil salinity.